-Given the shallow depth of Chestermere Lake, it can be classified as polymictic, because it does not stratify over the course of the ice-off season (Figure 3a).
+Given the shallow depth of Chestermere Lake, it can be classified as polymictic, because it does not stratify over the course of the ice-off season (Figure 4a).
 This means that temperatures are consistent through the water column on each individual sampling date.
-The maximum water temperature of 19.0 °C was measured from the surface to 5.5 meters on August 9.
-The lowest temperature observed was 14.6 °C on the lake bottom on June 27.
+The maximum water temperature of 20.5 °C was measured at the surface during the July 29th sampling event.
+The lowest temperature observed was 13.7 °C, which persisted throughout the whole water column during the September 23rd sampling event.

-Chestermere Lake remained well oxygenated throughout the summer, measuring above the Canadian Council for Ministers of the Environment guidelines of 6.5 mg/L dissolved oxygen (Figure 3b).
+Chestermere Lake remained well oxygenated throughout the summer, measuring above the Canadian Council for Ministers of the Environment guidelines of 6.5 mg/L dissolved oxygen (Figure 4b).
 The water column remained oxygenated throughout, because the lake had multiple mixing and turnover events throughout the summer.
+Only during the warm sampling event on July 29th did oxygen values dip below 6.5 mg/L at the bottom of the lake.

-Figure 3. a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Chestermere Lake measured four times over the course of the summer of 2019.
+Figure 4. a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Chestermere Lake measured four times over the course of the summer of 2020.